By Mike Bennighof, Ph.D.

 location less likely to suffer enemy air attacks.
 In Gotenhafen

-she became the Navy’s repository for the fine wooden
+she became the Navy’s repository for the wooden

 fittings removed from warships before the war to reduce the

 danger of fire: fine tables, pianos, teak paneling and similar

 items now filled the hangar deck.
 Fear of Soviet air attacks

 caused the navy to move her again in the spring of 1941, this